 * Tuhua (Mayor Island) has the world's largest pohutukawa forest.

-Here is a short (about 3 minutes) Tourism New Zealand video on the Bay of Plenty:
+Here is a short (about 2 minutes) Tourism Bay of Plenty video: